ml4drug-book/ml4drug-book.github.io/mentor.md

 ## Expectations

-Mentors are expected to guide mentees during the four weeks of the mentorship program (Aug 18th - Sep 18th) as mentees prepare submissions for this workshop.
+Mentors are expected to guide mentees during the seven weeks of the mentorship program (Aug 24th - Oct 15th) as mentees prepare submissions for this workshop.

+Papers produced from the mentorship program are on a different track from regular papers.
+Be sure to include ‘\usepackage[mentorship]{neurips_2021}’ so that we know you participate in the mentorship track.
+Awards and presentation opportunities are provided for winners of the mentorship program.
+While participating in the mentorship program, if the mentor and mentee agree, you can also submit to the regular paper track or the attention track.
+But please do note that we have an extended deadline Oct 15th for the mentorship track as opposed to Sep 18th for the regular track.
+And the mentorship track has its own Best Paper Award and spotlight talks during the workshop.

-We do not require any forms of interaction between the mentor and mentee in order to maximize the flexibility, but would require that the mentor expects to commit 2-4 hours over the four-week mentorship program (For example, one-hour discussion every week/two weeks).
-We suggest the first meeting should take place within the first week (Aug 18th - Sep 4th).
+We do not require any forms of interaction between the mentor and mentee in order to maximize the flexibility, but would require that the mentor expects to commit 2-4 hours over the seven-week mentorship program (For example, one-hour discussion every week/two weeks).
+We suggest the first meeting should take place within the first week (Aug 24th - Aug 31st).
 We encourage mentees and mentors to have in mind their duties, some of which are listed below.

 Mentee duties:
 - Have an initial idea